What You Need to Know About Lead in Drinking Water

 • Signs of corrosion, such as a metallic taste to water or blue-green staining

-• Older premise plumbing or water fixtures
+• Older plumbing or water fixtures

 Testing: How do I know if lead is in my water?